 McCurdy’s distinctive drawings, etchings and woodcarvings range from depictions of rural life to interpretations of historical events to whimsical scenes of fantasy.
 Compositions often include human or animal figures juxtaposed against magnificent vistas of land, sea, sky and water, conveying a powerful yet meditative sense of awe and reverence for nature.

-Well known for works in black and white, McCurdy has also produced colored scratchboard drawings and paintings of acrylic and casein.
-He has passed on his skill to others through various adult printmaking courses and has taught at the School of the Museum of Fine Arts in Boston and Concord Academy in Concord.
+Well known for works in black and white, McCurdy also produced colored scratchboard drawings and paintings of acrylic and casein.
+He passed on his skill to others through various adult printmaking courses and has taught at the School of the Museum of Fine Arts in Boston and Concord Academy in Concord.

 Scratchboard Drawing, 7" x 11", 1999

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 The Penmaen Press - books in print from Michael McCurdy's literary press http://www.bcn.net/~mmccurdy/penmaen.htm

 Child at Heart Gallery, Newburyport, Massachusetts - the premiere site for Children's Book Illustrators and picture book illustration - Michael McCurdy Page